Free Portrait Sessions in February

 What’s a plant nut like me doing adding pet portraits to his business?

-Well, I know a lot of you are absolutely nuts about your dog or cat and consider them an equal member of your family along with your children.
+Well, I know a lot of you are absolutely nuts about your dog or cat and consider them an equal member of your family along with your children and always make the best choices available for them.
 Maybe you even have a pet child or two instead of human children.
 Since your pet is in integral part of your family, you should have a portrait of them in the prime of life so you can remember your good times together and the love you share long after they’re gone.

 I hate the bandwagon effect, the idea that just because everyone else is doing it you should be, too.
 Isn’t that what leads all those lemmings off the cliff?
 But I’ve been hearing from other photographers across the country how much fun they’re having photographing pets.
 And there’s a certain profit motive involved here as well.
 I read a few days ago that people in the USA spend some $35 billion annually on their pets.